 All revenues, expenses, and statistical information submitted on cost reports must be based upon an accrual method of accounting except where otherwise specified in the Cost Determination Process Rules or program-specific reimbursement methodology rules.
 Governmental entities may report on a cash basis or modified accrual basis.
-To be allowable on the cost report, costs must have been accrued during the cost reporting period, and paid within 180 days of the end of the cost reporting period unless the provider is under bankruptcy protection and has received a written waiver of the 180-day rule from HHSC Rate Analysis.
+To be allowable on the cost report, costs must have been accrued during the cost reporting period and paid within 180 days of the end of the cost reporting period.
+The only exception is for providers under bankruptcy protection who have received a written waiver of the 180-day rule from HHSC PFD.
+Refer to 1 TAC Section 355.105(b)(1) for more information.